-&lt;sup>2 York University University Academic Plan 2015-2020 (UAP), available at http://secretariat.info.yorku.ca/files/UAP-2015-2016-Final.pdf that provides a student voice on sustainability at York.
-The working groups are open to all community members, and meet on a regular basis throughout the year.
+2 York University University Academic Plan 2015-2020 (UAP), available at secretariat.info.yorku.ca/files/UAP-2015-2016-Final.pdf

-&lt;sup>3 The Talloires Declaration (TD) is a ten-point action plan for incorporating sustainability and environmental literacy in teaching, research, operations and outreach at colleges and universities.
+3 The Talloires Declaration (TD) is a ten-point action plan for incorporating sustainability and environmental literacy in teaching, research, operations and outreach at colleges and universities.
 It has been signed by over 500 university leaders in over 50 countries.

-&lt;sup>4 York University's Sustainability Policy is available at http://sustainability.info.yorku.ca/psc/sustainability-policy/
+4 York University's Sustainability Policy is available at sustainability.info.yorku.ca/psc/sustainability-policy